Keeping Bodhi Linux Up-to-Date

 How Often Should I Update?

-Unlike some other operating system that push updates on certain days of the month/weekly/etc, Linux is updated as vulnerabilities are discovered, bugs are uncovered or someone wants to add a great new feature to a piece of software.
+Unlike some other operating systems that push updates on certain days of the month/weekly/etc, Linux is updated as vulnerabilities are discovered, bugs are uncovered or someone wants to add a great new feature to a piece of software.
 Due to this, it is recommended that you run these commands regularly (say weekly?) to ensure your system is up to date.
 Many Bodhi Linux users check for updates for their systems every day or each time they boot.